+Adding a bit of error is our first random component.
 But there is another random step to be considered.
 The process above treats the means and covariances, and the associated regression coefficients and standard errors as if they were parameters, when in fact they are sample estimates.
 But parameter estimates have their own distribution, just as the mean does.
 (If you were to collect multiple data sets from the same population, the different analyses would produce different values of the estimated parameters, for example, and these estimates have a distribution.)
 So our second step will be to make a random draw of these estimates from their Bayesian posterior distributions -- the distribution of the estimates given the data, or pseudodata, at hand.

 Having derived imputed values for the missing observations, MI now iterates the solution, imputing values, deriving revised parameter estimates, imputing new values, and so on until the process stabilizes.
 At that point we have our parameter estimates and can write out the first imputed data set.

 But we don't stop yet.
 Having generated an imputed data file, the procedure continues and generates several more data files.
 (We might iterate the solution 1000 times, writing out an imputed data set after every 200th imputation.
-By the time we have done another 200 iterations, the data set on which we compute or second data set will be effectively independent of the data for the first data set.)
+By the time we have done another 200 iterations, the data set on which we compute our second data set will be effectively independent of the data for the first data set.)
 We do not need to generate many data sets, because Rubin has shown that in many cases three to five data sets are sufficient.
 Because of the randomness inherent in the algorithm, these data sets will differ somewhat from one another.
 In turn, when some standard data analysis procedure (here we are using multiple regression) is applied to each set of data, the results will differ slightly from one analysis to another.
 At this point we will derive our final set of estimates (in our case our final regression equation) by averaging over these estimates following a set of rules provided by Rubin.

 I will illustrate the application of Rubin's method with an example involving behavior problems in children with cancer.
 The dependent variable is the Total Behavior Problem score from Achenbach's CBCL.
 The predictor variables are depression and anxiety scores for each of the child's parents, one of whom has cancer.
 I have used NORM to generate five imputed data sets, and have used SPSS to run the multiple regression of Total Behavior Problems on the five independent variables used previously.
 These regression coefficients and their squared standard errors for the five separate analyses are shown in the following table.